Julian

 In January 2020, Ride App services finally received approval to operate in the Metro Vancouver Area.
 Lyft, KABU and Uber have since become authorized providers of Ride App services at YVR.

-Simply connect to the complimentary YVR wifi and book yourself a ride.
+Connect to the complimentary YVR wifi and book yourself a ride.
 Then follow the Ride App symbol and directional signage toward one of the three designated pick-up areas:

 • International Arrivals-Level 2